Welcome to Service Dog Laws in California

 - Brace and mobility support service dogs can help people with changing position (sitting to standing, for example), brace someone during walking or balance loss, brace people when going up or down stairs

-- Psychiatric service dogs can help people who are living with different mental health conditions, such as PTSD (post-traumatic stress disorder) depression, or anxiety, by providing medication reminders, lay across somebody as for Deep Pressure Therapy during a panic attack, provide tactile grounding, retrieving an item such as medication or a self-care kit, interrupt flashbacks or nightmares, search the house, stabilize a routine, provide a reality check
+- Psychiatric service dogs can help people who are living with different mental health conditions, such as PTSD (post-traumatic stress disorder) depression, or anxiety, by providing medication reminders, lying across somebody for Deep Pressure Therapy during a panic attack, providing tactile grounding, retrieving an item such as medication or a self-care kit, interrupt flashbacks or nightmares, search the house, stabilize a routine, provide a reality check

 - Autism service dogs can help people who live with autism in certain ways, such as making sure a child with autism does not become lost